 Multivariate testing across messaging variations

-Integration with enterprise email platforms like Salesforce Marketing Cloud
+Integration with enterprise email platforms including Salesforce Marketing Cloud

 Performance analytics showing language patterns that drive engagement